davan690/jomuller.github.io/_posts/2015-06-27-Data-science_hygiene.md

 ---
 layout: post
-title:  "How data science may help in hospital infection control"
+title:  "How data science may help in hospital infection control: articles from the AJIC"
 date: 2015-06-27
 categories:
     - Infection control